What are the health risks of radon?

 With most homeowners knowing relatively little about radon gas and its risks, there’s plenty to learn before tackling the problem.
 Understanding the scope of radon exposure, the parts of the country with the highest levels of gas production, and mitigation costs will prepare you for taking on the challenge.

-- If you can keep your indoor radon levels at 32 pCi/L or lower, you’ll face very low increased risk of developing lung cancer due to radon.
-When you reach the 31.3 pCi/L level that is normal for indoor air, only 3two non-smokers out of 1,000 will develop lung cancer specifically due to the exposure.
-It’s impossible to have a zero level in areas where radon is common, but reducing the gas level as much as is feasible is worth the effort.
+Keeping indoor radon levels at 2 pCi/L or lower, greatly reduces the risk of developing lung cancer due to radon exposure.
+When you reach the 1.3 pCi/L level that is normal for indoor air, only two non-smokers out of 1,000 will develop lung cancer specifically due to this level of exposure.
+It’s impossible to have a zero level in areas where radon is common, but reducing the gas level as much as is feasible is worth the effort.³

 Two different studies have established an association between lung cancer rates and residential radon exposure.
 The American and European studies that involved data on miners exposed to high levels of radon at work drew clear associations between exposure and lung cancer rates.
 Both residential and occupational radon exposure are now understood to affect your chances of developing lung cancer.³,⁹

-Radon testing is the process of determining the level of radon gas in a home or building.
+Radon testing is the only reliable method of determining the level of radon gas in a home or building.
 A radon detector is deployed according to the instructions included with the kit in the lowest lived-in area of the home as well as each bedroom dwelling.
-At the conclusion of the measurement period the detector is retrieved and immediately returned to the laboratory for analysis.
+At the conclusion of the measurement period, the detector is retrieved and immediately returned to the laboratory for analysis.
 The tests are designed to reflect the radon level present in the home during the monitoring period.

-Short term test devices are convenient in that they will provide results quickly, while long term test devices offer a more reliable average radon level.
+Short-term test devices are convenient because they quickly provide results, while long term-test devices offer a more reliable average radon level.
 This is due to the longer exposure period accounting for all the fluctuations in radon levels throughout the measurement period.
 At Radonova we offer high quality, easy to use radon test kits that are used by homeowners and radon professionals to accurately determine radon levels.